mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Spark Partitioning
 A [partition in spark](https://www.projectpro.io/article/how-data-partitioning-in-spark-helps-achieve-more-parallelism/297) is an atomic chunk of data (logical division of data) stored on a node in the cluster.
 Partitions are basic units of parallelism in Apache Spark.
-RDDs and DataFrames in Apache Spark are collection of partitions.
-So, how partitioning of an RDD
+RDDs and DataFrames in
+Apache Spark are collection of partitions.
+So,  how  partitioning  of  an  RDD (or a
-(or a DataFrame) is related to parallelism?
+DataFrame) is related to parallelism?
 Spark is an engine for parallel processing of data on a cluster.
-One important way to increase parallelism of spark processing is to increase the number of executors (executors are worker nodes' processes in charge of running individual tasks in a given Spark job) on the cluster.
+One important way to increase parallelism of spark processing is to increase the number of executors
+(executors are worker nodes' processes in charge of running individual tasks in a given Spark job) on the cluster.
 However, knowing how the data should be distributed, so  that  the  cluster  can  process data efficiently is extremely important.
 The secret to achieve this is partitioning in Spark.

 Data (represented as an RDD or DataFrame) partitioning in Spark helps achieve more parallelism.
-For example, if your RDD/DataFrame is partitioned into 100 chunks (or partitions), then for `RDD.map()`, there is a chance of running 100 mappers in parallel/concurrently (at the same time).
+For example, if your RDD (or
+DataFrame)  is partitioned into `100` chunks
+(or partitions), then for `RDD.map()`, there is a chance of running 100 mappers in parallel
+(at the same time).
 Therefore, Spark RDDs and DataFrames are stored in partitions and operated in parallel.

 For example, in PySpark you can get the current number